Balajisaicharan/snake-game/README.md

 Your score increases each time the snake eats food, which appears as x on the screen.
 **What I Learned:**
 This project was a great exercise in handling real-time input, managing game state, and working with basic graphics in a console environment.
 It also helped me understand the importance of clean, human-friendly code, both for my own understanding and for sharing with others.

-You can add this description to your README to provide a clear, concise, and approachable overview of your project.